Christian Arroyo Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 14th in MLB with a collective nine strikeouts per nine innings.
+- The pitching staff for the Rays has a collective 9.2 K/9, the 10th-best in MLB.

-- The Rays have the top team ERA across all MLB pitching staffs (1.73).
+- The Rays have a 2.17 team ERA that is No. 1 among all league pitching staffs.

-- Rays pitchers combine to give up four home runs (0.4 per game), the first-fewest in baseball.
+- Rays pitchers combine to surrender five home runs (0.4 per game), the first-fewest in baseball.

-- Bradley starts for the first time this season for the Rays.
+- Springs (2-0) takes the mound for the Rays to make his third start of the season.

-- The righty is making his MLB debut.
-He's 22 years old.
+- His last appearance was on Saturday against the Oakland Athletics, when the left-hander threw seven scoreless innings while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.